Zhu algebras of superconformal vertex algebras: Introduction

-where $C(\bbC),C(\bbC^4)$ are the Clifford algebra with one and four generators, respectively, and $\bbC[\xi]$ is the polynomial algebra of one even generator $\xi$ (see \cref{ss:N=3,ss:big4} for the details). \end{enumerate} \end{thm}
+where $C(\bbC),C(\bbC^4)$ are the Clifford algebra with one and four generators, respectively, and $\bbC[\xi]$ is the polynomial algebra of one even generator $\xi$. (see \cref{ss:N=3,ss:big4} for details). \end{enumerate} \end{thm}

+For the precise descriptions of the algebraic structure of $\wtA(V)$ in Case II, see \cref{thm:N=3,thm:big4}.
+While Case I appears to be known to experts. we were unable to find any literature explicitly determining the structure of the Zhu algebras for Case II.

-As mentioned in \ref{i:intro:motif1}, Huang's version $\wtA(V)$ has an advantage over the original $A(V)$, in that \begin{quote} one can immediately read off the relations of the Zhu algebra $\wtA(V)$ from the $\lambda$-brackets (OPEs) of the given vertex algebra $V$. \end{quote} This is demonstrated in \cref{cor:wtA:pd=0}, \eqref{eq:wtA:a0b}.
+As mentioned in \ref{i:intro:motif1}, Huang's version $\wtA(V)$ has an advantage over the original $A(V)$, in that \begin{quote} one can immediately read off the relations of $\wtA(V)$ from the $\lambda$-brackets (OPEs) of the given vertex algebra $V$. \end{quote} This is demonstrated in \cref{cor:wtA:pd=0}, \eqref{eq:wtA:a0b}.

 We prove \cref{thm:main} uniformly in \cref{ss:N=124:bij}.
-Let us explain the strategy of the proof.
-In Case I, using \cref{cor:wtA:pd=0} mentioned above, we construct a surjection $\varphi\colon U(\frg^f) \srj \wtA(V)$.
-Thus, it remains to construct an inverse $\ol{\psi}$ of $\varphi$ (\cref{prp:N=124:varphi}).
-For this purpose, we use the linearity property of the $\lambda$-brackets of $V^{N=1,2,4}$ to establish a well-defined correspondence between the PBW generators of $U(\frg^f)$ and their images in $\wtA(V)$.
-This will be carried out in \cref{lem:psi:wtO-Ker}, following the preparatory results in \cref{lem:psi:prep}.
+Let us outline the strategy of the proof.
+In Case I, using \cref{cor:wtA:pd=0}, we construct a surjection $\varphi\colon U(\frg^f) \srj \wtA(V)$.
+Thus, it remains to construct the inverse $\ol{\psi}$ of $\varphi$ (\cref{prp:Ngen:varphi}).
+For this purpose, we use the linearity of the $\lambda$-brackets of $V^{N=1,2,4}$ to establish a well-defined correspondence between the PBW generators of $U(\frg^f)$ and their images in $\wtA(V)$.
+This is carried out in \cref{lem:psi:wtO-Ker}, following the preparatory results in \cref{lem:psi:prep}.

-Case I\!I will be treated in a similar way.
-However, to ensure the linearity property of the $\lambda$-brackets, we use the ``linear realization'' of the superconformal vertex algebras $V^{N=3}$ and $V^{N=4,\tbig}$, which goes back to \cite{GS}.
-We follow the description in \cite[\S8.5, \S8.6]{KW} to apply the above strategy.
+Case II is treated in a similar manner, but the method cannot be applied directly due to the nonlinearity of the $\lambda$-brackets.
+To circumvent this problem, we use the ``linear realization'' of the finite $W$-algebras associated with the superconformal vertex algebras $V^{N=3}$ and $V^{N=4,\tbig}$, which dates back to \cite{GS}.
+We follow the descriptions in \cite[\S8.5, \S8.6]{KW} to implement the aforementioned strategy..